Egnyte Secure and Govern now provides two different types of Content Safeguard Policies. These are Restriction Policies and Exception Policies.

 Block Policy

 When creating a link to a file, only the allowed link security levels for the file will be available as options in the dropdown.
-Select your desired type of link, and you’re set.
-When creating a link to a folder, you will see a reminder that files with sensitive content in the folder won’t be viewable or downloadable by link recipients.
+Select the desired type of link, and the process is complete.
+When creating a link to a folder, a reminder will be displayed stating that files with sensitive content in the folder will not be viewable or downloadable by link recipients.

 Warn Policy